miconda/wsctl/README.md

 It was developed and tested for sending SIP requests over websocket to Kamailio SIP Server (http://www.kamailio.org), but the data can be any format.

 For SIP over websocket, it can do www-digest authentication if the server challenges with a 401/407 response.

+As a webserver socket, **wsctl** offers a few basic services useful for testing, matching on URL path:

+  * `/echo` - copy received message back to the websocket connection and write a log with the message
+  * `/echo-only` - only copy what is received back to the websocket connection
+  * `/echo-reply` - prefix with `Replying-To: `  what is received and send back to the websocket connection
+  * `/log` - write a log with the message received on websocket connection

 ## Install ##